Common Options and Workflows

 Alternatively you can specify a list of custom hooks with the Jazzer-Hook-Classes

-attribute in the Fuzz Target JAR's
+attribute in the fuzz test JAR's

 manifest.